 top of page

-The Main Difference Between Feedback and Criticism That Can Either Make You An *sshole Or A Great Le
+The Main Difference Between Feedback and Criticism That Can Either Make You An *sshole Or A Great Leader

 ‘Can I give you some feedback?’ - is the question that makes us want to run away, or in the virtual world, to pretend that we have just lost wifi connection.